physiopy/physiopy-repository-template/README.md

 [Read the latest documentation](https://<reponame>.readthedocs.io/en/latest/) for more information on <reponame>!

 ## Tested OSs
-We woudl love to do that, but for teh moment we cannot support **Windows or MacOS testing**.
+We would love to do that, but for the moment we cannot support **Windows or MacOS testing**.
 The reason is related to the cost of running such tests: for each non-Linux test, we can run up to 8 tests on Linux instead.
 Partial Windows and MacOS testing might be introduced in future releases.

-Hence, while **we cannot ensure that <reponame> will run on Windows or MacOS**, however we don't see any reason it shouldn't.
-Besides, it will run on Windows Linux Subsistems.
+Hence, while **we cannot ensure that <reponame> will run on Windows or MacOS**, we don't see any reason it shouldn't.
+Besides, it will run on Windows Linux Subsystems.

 We apologise for the discomfort.